Mites of potential medical importance.

 Scrub Itch’ Mites

-(Trombicula alfredugesi) 2, 3 , 4Grasslands.
-May transmit scrub typhus, rickettsiosis.Often a line of small red pimples or pustules, often clustered around waist or lower legs, softer skin and folds due to having weak mouth parts.
+(Trombicula alfredugesi) 2,3,4Grasslands.
+May transmit scrub typhus, rickettsiosis.Often a line of small red pimples or pustules, clustered around waist or lower legs.
+These mites have weak mouth parts so target softer skin areas and folds.2

 Eyelash MitesDemodex folliculorum, D.brevis